 Display planes are used to split the output of the portrayal functions into mutually exclusive lists.
 An example of this is the separation of chart information drawn under a radar image and chart information drawn over a radar image.

-Display priorities
+Display (drawing) priorities

+Display priorities are also called “drawing priorities” in S-100 Parts 9 and 9a.

-Display priorities control the order in which the output of the portrayal functions is processed by the rendering engine.
+Display priorities control the order in which the output of the portrayal functions is processed by the rendering engine within a display plane.
 Priorities with smaller numerical values will be processed first.

-The display priority is a value between '00' and '99', where '99' identifies the highest priority.
 The display priority applies irrespective of whether a feature is a point, curve or surface.
 If the display priority is equal among features, curve features have to be drawn on top of surface features whereas point features are drawn on top of both.
 If the display priority is still equal among features of the same type of geometry (curve, surface or point) the given sequence in the data structure of the System Database, or some other neutral criterion, should be used for a decision as to which feature is drawn on top.

-Display priorities are also called “drawing priorities” in S-100 Parts 9 and 9a.

 Viewing groups

 The viewing group controls the content of the display.
-It provides an on/off switch in the Portrayal Catalogue for any drawing instruction assigned to the corresponding viewing group.
+It provides an on/off switch in the Portrayal Catalogue for all drawing instructions assigned to the corresponding viewing group.

 Viewing group layers